-We have audited the accompanying financial statements of the governmental activities, and each major fund, of Sanitary and Improvement District No. 508 of Douglas County, Nebraska (a political subdivision) as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of the Sanitary and Improvement District No. 455 of Douglas County, Nebraska (hereinafter the "District), as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.